kreskohq/kresko-protocol/README.md

 #### Node

-Use the node version in .nvmrc:
+Use the node version in .nvmrc

 ```sh
 nvm use